 After a few years of piano teaching, he did a ministry apprenticeship for two years mostly at the Conservatorium of Music.
 In his words, “The traineeship grew me a lot as a Christian and gave me the encouragement to go to Moore to be better trained for ministry.”

-He is married to Joy and they have a four-year-old son, Mark.
+He is married to Joy and they have a son, Mark and a daughter, Zoe.
 Joy also studied at Moore, doing the diploma of Bible and missions part-time while Pedro was doing the Bachelor of Divinity.
 They found it an encouragement being able to chat about their subjects together at home.

 Pedro shared that the training at Moore “stretched him”.
 “I couldn’t have imagined how rich God’s word really is before coming to College.
 It was wonderful being able to see the Bible in high-resolution through knowledge of the original languages and seeing how wonderfully interconnected the doctrines of our faith are.
 Theology should lead to praise and I certainly felt that, even as I prepared essays and presentations.”

-“As we prepare for missionary service overseas, I am thankful for the rigorous training I received.
+“As missionaries serving overseas, I am thankful for the rigorous training I received.
 The issues and questions that are arising around the world are complex and varied and require careful theological reflection.
 It was also great living and learning in community, being able to pray for one another and help to carry each other’s burdens.”